-Professor Gregory Gilbertson has consulted as an expert witness with attorneys in 14 states on over 60 cases in just four years.
-He has provided analysis and opinion on incidents involving police excessive force, false arrest, officer misconduct, police pursuits, self-defense, abuse of authority, and wrongful terminations.
-He has testified as a police expert in both state and federal courts.
-His two decades of college and university teaching experience enables Greg to explain complex incidents, concepts, and issues to jurors in a manner they can easily understand.
+Professor Gregory Gilbertson has consulted as an expert witness with attorneys and clients in 14 states on 70 cases in just four years.
+He has provided insightful analysis and opinion on incidents involving police excessive force, false arrest, officer misconduct, police pursuits, self-defense, abuse of authority, and wrongful terminations.
+He has testified as a police expert witness in over two-dozen depositions, civil, and criminal trials in both state and federal courts.
+Two decades of college and university teaching experience enables Greg to explain complex incidents, concepts, and issues to jurors in a manner they can easily understand.

 - Tactical Rifle